md-redwan-hossain/bd-geographical-data-api/README.md

 ## Rationale

-This API will provide Division, District, Sub-District related data of Bangladesh.
-For example:
+This API will provide Division, District, Sub-District related data of Bangladesh. - The database is already provided as `app.db` with loaded data.
+Data examples:

 - A Division and its Districts and Sub-Districts.
 - A Districts and its Division and Sub-Districts.